tumaer/SciML/lecture/optimization.md

 (also *Blackbox optimizations*)

-If we are unable to compute gradients for any reason, then we need to rely on derivative-free optimization (DFO).
+If we cannot compute gradients for any reason, then we need to rely on derivative-free optimization (DFO).
 This is most commonly used in blackbox function optimization or discrete optimization.

 > If you as an engineer would have to optimize the design of some model given to you, but where you are not allowed to touch the code or even look at the code of the model, but only query it for outputs, then this would constitute a case of blackbox function optimization.